rishiraj88/bugtracker/README.md

 ## Developer Notes
 - [X] Development has been done.
-- [ ] To implement and use Docker secrets for enhanced security.
+- [] To implement and use Docker secrets for enhanced security.
+- [Continuous Improvement] Fix bugs and errors.

 ## Testing